 As soon as the ink dries in your kids’ yearbook and the last school bus belches its last exhaust cloud, you recognize a tone-shift in your household.
 Liberated students abandon school-time routines and take to the streets—some with mischievous intentions—not unlike a massive prisoner release.
 You sense your own offspring are plotting to overthrow your position.
 You must craft a plan to establish authority and maintain power: GET EVERYONE OUT OF THE HOUSE, IMMEDIATELY.

 Maybe the end-of-term scene isn’t quite as dramatic in your house, but opting to take your family out on the road is still a spectacular way to launch summer, build memories, and enjoy time together, around-the-clock.
-Let’s take a look at some ideas for how you can avoid common pressure points most people encounter during a family road trip.
+Let’s take a look at some common pressure points most people encounter during a family road trip and some ideas on how to avoid them.

 You may not be able to avoid hearing the three things most often uttered in a car—“are we there yet,” “I have to pee,” and (from under cupped hands) “okay, who did that”—but what normal family would?
 The best things about practicing these tips are you’ll set the tone for future road trips and, more importantly, you’ll be able to reward your beloved prisoners for good behavior instead of wanting to tie someone to the back bumper with a leash.